syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/Visual-Studio-Extensions/Create-Project.md

    1. **Target Device:**  Select the device of Xamarin.iOS project either Unified, iPhone/iPod, or iPad.
    2.	**Target Version:** Choose the version of Xamarin.iOS Project.

-   **Choose controls:** Choose atleast one Syncfusion control to create the Syncfusion Xamarin application.
+   **Choose controls:** Choose at least one Syncfusion control to create the Syncfusion Xamarin application.

    N> If you want to add other Syncfusion Xamarin controls in the created Syncfusion Xamarin application, you can use our [Syncfusion Xamarin toolbox](https://help.syncfusion.com/xamarin/visual-studio-integration/visual-studio-extensions/toolbox-control)